gzz2000/network-stack-on-pcap/README.md

-# Lab2
+# Network stack on PCAP
-Author: Zizheng Guo
+Author: Zizheng Guo (Kindly credit me if it helps you:)

-I'm still working on this.
-Kindly credit me if it helps you.
+This is a course project of [Computer Networks](http://soar.group/CompNets/Fall18/).
+Its goal is to implement TCP, IP and Ethernet on top of the frame i/o interface provided by libpcap.

 ## Compile
 ```bash